- MEEM 1022

 - PhD, Mechanical Engineering, University of Florida

 Dr. Sajjad Bigham is an assistant professor in the Mechanical Engineering-Engineering Mechanics Department at Michigan Technological University since 2016.
 He received his Ph.D. degree in Mechanical Engineering from University of Florida in 2016.
-He is the director of the Multiphysics Energy Research Laboratory (MERL) at Michigan Tech.
+He is the director of the Energy-X Lab (Energy eXploration Laboratory) at Michigan Tech.

 Dr. Bigham is a heat transfer and energy systems specialist interested in scientific and engineering challenges that lay at the intersection of thermal-fluid, material and energy sciences.
-His lab is focused on understanding the fundamental transport science of important energy carriers at micro, nano and molecular scales.
-His group designs, fabricates and examines a wide range of meso-, micro- and nano-devices/systems to understand their underlying physics and explore new technologies and performance breakthroughs.
+Our lab, Energy-X (www.energyX-lab.com), is focused on understanding the fundamental transport science of important energy carriers at micro, nano and molecular scales.
+We designs, fabricates and examines a wide range of meso-, micro- and nano-devices/systems to understand their underlying physics and explore new technologies and performance breakthroughs.

 Links of Interest